User Experience Insights

 It allows developers to build ETL/ELT data processes called pipelines, with drag and drop functionality using numerous pre-built activities.
 There are dozens of native connectors for your data sources and destinations from on-prem file systems and databases, such as Oracle, DB2, and SQL Server to applications such as Dynamics 365, and Salesforce to cloud solutions such as AWS S3, Azure Data Lake Storage, and Azure Synapse.
 It delivers the most significant value when your data pipelines provide fuel to power analytics efforts.
 We know that without data, you have nothing to load into your system and nothing to analyze.
 Azure Data Factory provides 90+ built-in connectors allowing you to easily integrate with various data stores regardless of the variety of volume, whether they are on-premises or in the cloud.
 Snowflake connector is the latest one added and available as well.
 I’m still exploring it!

 The aim is to load our SAP data on Snowflake in batches or near to real-time option using Azure Data Factory using the plug & play method.

 For newbies to the Snowflake, it is a cloud-based data warehouse solution offered on all big hyperscalers like Microsoft Azure, AWS & GCP.
-Once you’ve configured your account and created some tables using your Snowflake account, you most likely have to get data into your data warehouse.
-But sometimes, you also have to export data from Snowflake to another source, for example providing data for third parties.
+Once you’ve configured your account and created some tables using your Snowflake account, you must get data into your data warehouse.
+But sometimes, you also must export data from Snowflake to another source, for example providing data for third parties.
 You always receive a 30-Day Free Tri

 al with $400 credit from Snowflake while opening a new trial account to explore and test your data, and it’s a huge advantage for anyone looking to explore for the first time, just like me!